Vous vs. Tu: An In-depth Guide to Avoiding French Social Awkwardness

 Use vous for the following:

 - With older people: If you’re a child/teen and you’re addressing an adult who’s not a family member, use vous until you’ve been invited to do otherwise.
-Adults will address you with tu, but life isn’t fair, as we say when we want to oppress the youth.
-As you hit your mid-twenties (it happened to me when I was living in Paris) you’ll start to hear those you thought were your fellow youth (damn 19-year-olds!) sometimes address you with vous.
-The horror!
+Adults will address you with tu, but can hear those the same age as you or younger sometimes address you with vous.

 - With people you don’t know: If you’re asking for directions or generally talking to someone whom you don’t know, vous is a safer bet.